MichalSlonina-TomTom/performance-assesment/evaluation_framework/README.md

 - [Capabilities and development](./pillars/capabilities_and_development.md)
 - [Impact](./pillars/impact.md)

-In addition to that TomTomers should adhere to the [core principles](./principles.md).
+In addition to that TomTom'ers should adhere to the [core principles](./principles.md).

+## Resources

+- [Self-Assessment FAQ](./self_assesment_faq.md) - Best practices for completing your self-assessment